• Skip to primary navigation

 Are dubia roaches legal to own in Washington State?

-As far as I know Dubia roaches are legal in all states except Hawaii and Florida.
-Washington state would not be in any danger of infestation due to its climate, so I see no reason why they would be banned.
+As far as we know, Dubia roaches are legal in every state except Hawaii and Florida.
+Washington state would not be in danger of Dubia roach infestation because its climate wouldn’t allow it, so there’s no reason to ban them.
 You can always check with the WA state Department of Agriculture for a definitive answer.

 Excellent information, thank you!
 I have one question relating to your answer to “Is there anything I shouldn’t feed Dubia roaches?”